Search engine: Yahoo!

-In April 1994, two Stanford University Ph.D. candidates, David Filo and Jerry Yang, created some pages that became rather popular.
+In April 1994, two Stanford University PhD candidates, David Filo and Jerry Yang, created some pages that became relatively popular.
 They called the collection of pages Yahoo!
 Their official explanation for the name choice was that they considered themselves to be a pair of yahoos.

 As the number of links grew and their pages began to receive thousands of hits a day, the team created ways to better organize the data.
 In order to aid in data retrieval, Yahoo! (www.yahoo.com) became a searchable directory.
 The search feature was a simple database search engine.
 Because Yahoo! entries were entered and categorized manually, Yahoo! was not really classified as a search engine.
 Instead, it was generally considered to be a searchable directory.
 Yahoo! has since automated some aspects of the gathering and classification process, blurring the distinction between engine and directory.

 The Wanderer captured only URLs, which made it difficult to find things that were not explicitly described by their URL.
 Because URLs are rather cryptic to begin with, this did not help the average user.
 Searching Yahoo! or the Galaxy was much more effective because they contained additional descriptive information about the indexed sites.